< Back to Thought Leadership

 What are Annual Wellness Visits?

-Beginning 2011, Medicare began covering the Annual Wellness Visit (AWV) as a yearly appointment with a primary care provider (PCP) to create or update a personalized prevention plan at no cost to the beneficiary.
+Beginning in 2011, Medicare began covering the Annual Wellness Visit (AWV) as a yearly appointment with a primary care provider (PCP) to create or update a personalized prevention plan at no cost to the beneficiary.
 This plan may help prevent illness based on current health and risk factors.
-It is not a routine physical, and an acute E/M may be reported separately.
+It is not a routine physical but can be performed alongside one.

-Learn from Blue & Co.’s Annual Wellness Visits expert, Brandon Bond, as he explains what AWVS are in the video below.
+Learn from Blue & Co.’s annual wellness visit expert, Brandon Bond, as he explains what AWVs are in the video below.

 An Annual Wellness Visit is: